 Once given, it’s up to you to decide what to do with the gift.
 If it ends up being something you or your family isn’t using or loving, get rid of it guilt-free.
 Remember the gift was given in love and that love was appreciated and acknowledged.
 Do whatever you need to with gifts after they are given.

-It’s your home, time and space, and you are in change of what fills your time, space and home.
+It’s your home, time and space, and you are in charge of what fills your time, space and home.
 Let go of feelings of guilt or obligation and be intentional about what you allow to stay in your home.
 Decluttering before and/or after the holidays is a great strategy to easily handle gifts.

 3. Talk to family and friends about your decluttering and why you’re doing it